-A foreign currency account, also called multicurrency or borderless account, is a type of account that allows you to send and receive funds in multiple foreign currencies, potentially changing your current way of conducting international business.
-Through these borderless accounts, funds are either exchanged into US dollars or held in the currency of the transaction until you’re ready to exchange them.
+A foreign currency account, also called a multicurrency or borderless account, is a type of account that lets you send and receive funds in multiple foreign currencies, potentially changing your current way of conducting international business.
+Through these borderless accounts, funds are either exchanged into pounds sterling or held in the currency of the transaction until you’re ready to exchange them.

 You can use a foreign currency account for business and personal needs.
 And depending on the account, your balance may even earn you interest.

-An international bank like Citibank or HSBC may allow you to deposit and withdraw money from your foreign currency account at a branch or online.
-Some only offer major currencies — dollars, pounds and yen, for example — for withdrawal at a branch.
+An international bank like HSBC or Barclays may allow you to deposit and withdraw money from your foreign currency account at a branch or online.
+Some only offer major currencies – pounds, euros and dollars, for example – for withdrawal at a branch.

 How does a foreign currency account work?

-Your typical bank account generally converts money to and from US dollars for transactions in foreign currencies.
-A foreign currency account, however, allows you to send and receive funds in multiple currencies.
+Your typical bank account generally converts money to and from pounds sterling for transactions in foreign currencies.
+However, a foreign currency account allows you to send and receive funds in multiple currencies.
 You save time with a streamlined transaction and money by avoiding the high fees that come with conversions.
 And you won’t need to worry about short-term currency fluctuations affecting your bottom line.

 The ability to switch among currencies helps you to take advantage of strong exchange rates and send money overseas without the extra charges you’d typically pay for wire or bank-to-bank transfers.